-On October 1, 2013 the Company received an unsecured convertible loan of \$15, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.
+On October 1, 2013 the Company received an unsecured convertible note payable in the amount of \$15, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.

-On October 14, 2013 the Company received an unsecured convertible loan of \$1,250, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.
+On October 14, 2013 the Company received an unsecured convertible note payable in the amount of \$1,250, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.

-On October 31, 2013 the Company received an unsecured convertible loan of \$1,950 non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.
+On October 31, 2013 the Company received an unsecured convertible note payable in the amount of \$1,950 non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.

-On November 1, 2013 the Company received an unsecured convertible loan of \$25, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.
+On November 1, 2013 the Company received an unsecured convertible note payable in the amount of \$25, non-interest bearing, due on demand and convertible into Common Stock at a rate \$0.002 per share, from BK Consulting, to fund operations.